Culture Of American Samoa: Amazed A Unique Civilization

 Food: Food plays a central role in Samoan cultural events and daily life.
 Feasts are shared, often featuring local cuisine made with coconut milk and cream.
 Meals are communal activities that bring families and communities together.

-Fa`a Samoa In Culture Of American Samoa
+Fa`a Samoa in Culture of American Samoa

 Fa`a Samoa in Culture of American Samoa – Image From NOAA